solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

 We've not quite caught up, but now astcenc `-medium` is now a really plausible alternative to ITC's slow search.
 It is still slower - averaging half the speed
 - but in return you get an average of 1 dB PSNR improvement - which is a significant gain.
-In fact that's enough enough to offset an increase in block size, which could allow a game to reduce install size and GPU memory bandwidth.
+In fact that's enough to offset an increase in block size, which could allow a game to reduce install size and GPU memory bandwidth.

 6x6 blocks
 ----------